arouyan/lakeFS/docs/reference/authorization.md

    a single user whose `username_attribute` was specified by the user.
 Get their DN.

-   In our example this might be `uid=joebloggs,ou=Users,dc=treeverse,dc=io` (this entry must have `objectClass: person` because of `user_filter`).
+   In our example, this might be `uid=joebloggs,ou=Users,dc=treeverse,dc=io` (this entry must have `objectClass: person` because of `user_filter`).
 1. Attempt to bind the received DN on the LDAP server using the password.
 1. On success, the user is authenticated!
 1. Create a new internal user with that DN if needed.
 When creating a user add them to the internal group named `default_user_group`.

 ### API Server Authentication